johnnguyen2020/ComputerSystems/Lab7_MultiprocessingArtists/README.md

 **Discuss with your partner:** (And write 1 sentence if you think you need to use locks anywhere in this solution)

+ Locks should be used within the paint function so that the artists do not try to access shared memory space which could result in a data race This occurs when two or more concurrent threads simultaneously execute this critical section and will result in color glitches the color array.

 (Here is a quite reminder below of using threads for your reference.)